Shohei Ohtani: 2015 WBSC Premier12

-In the inaugural WBSC Premier12 tournament, Ohtani earned a bronze medal with the Japanese national team.
+In the inaugural WBSC Premier12 tournament, Ohtani earned a bronze medal with Team Japan.
 He was the ace of Japan's pitching staff, which also featured Kenta Maeda.
 Ohtani made two pitching appearances for Samurai Japan, both against Japan's arch-rival South Korea, winning Game 1 of the opening round and getting a no-decision in the semifinals.
 Ohtani was subsequently named to the Premier12 All-World Team and was named the 2015 World Baseball Softball Confederation Baseball Player of the Year.

 2017 World Baseball Classic

-Ohtani was on Japan's 28-man roster for the 2017 World Baseball Classic but was forced to withdraw due to an ankle injury.
+Ohtani was on Team Japan's 28-man roster for the 2017 World Baseball Classic but was forced to withdraw due to an ankle injury.

 2023 World Baseball Classic

-Ohtani played for Japan in the 2023 World Baseball Classic.
+Ohtani played for Team Japan in the 2023 World Baseball Classic.
 He was named the Pool B MVP for his hitting and pitching performances in the group stage of the tournament.
 He earned the save in the championship game after pitching the final inning of Japan's win over the U.S., striking out then-teammate Mike Trout with a 3–2 slider to clinch Japan's WBC championship.
 Ohtani won the tournament's MVP award after batting .435/.606/.739 as a hitter and posting a 1.86 ERA and 11 strikeouts in 9 2/3 innings as a pitcher.

 After helping Japan clinch its third WBC title, Ohtani became the first player to be named to the All-WBC team at two separate positions, having been named to the 2023 team as both a DH and a pitcher.

+2026 World Baseball Classic

+Ohtani played for Team Japan in the 2026 World Baseball Classic strictly as the designated hitter.
+In the opening game against Chinese Taipei, he went 3–for–4 with a grand slam and five RBIs, setting a record for the most RBIs (5) in a single inning in WBC history.
+His strong offensive production during the group stage helped Japan secure an undefeated record in Pool C and advance to the quarterfinals.
+In the quarterfinal against Venezuela, Ohtani hit a game-tying leadoff home run, but Venezuela overcame an early deficit to eliminate Japan from contention.

+During the tournament, Ohtani batted .462/.611/1.231 with three home runs and seven RBIs and was named to the All-WBC team as a DH.